cemakpolat/timer-app/REMEDIATION_QUICK_START.md

 **Time: ~5 minutes | Location: Firebase Console**

 1. Go to: https://console.firebase.google.com/
-2. Select project: `timerapp-2997d`
+2. Select project (your Firebase project)
 3. Click gear ⚙️ → "Project Settings"
 4. Go to "API keys" section
-5. Find and DELETE the exposed key: `AIzaSyDS9NXmEZxyaWT3dE4E14u_43ZHptR18cs`
+5. Find and DELETE the exposed Firebase API key
 6. Click "Create API key" to generate a NEW key
 7. Copy the new key
 8. Also check "Web apps" configuration and regenerate if needed